Megbe/MB-resume-milestone1/README.md

 4. Open Git Bash.
 5. Change the current working directory to the location you'd like the cloned directory to be made.
 6. Type “git clone” and paste the URL you copied in step 3.
 7. Press Enter.
-Your local clone will be created.
+Your local clone should now be created.

 ### CREDITS
 All content was written and produced by the developer.